Ridgeland, MS Earlobe Reduction with Faces PLLC

 As a face-framing feature, your earlobes can either accentuate your natural beauty or detract from it.
 Earlobes that have become stretched over time can age your face, especially if you’ve had a facial rejuvenation procedure, like facelift surgery.
 Naturally large earlobes are also a concern, as they take attention away from the eyes, lips, and cheekbones.

-At our clinic in Ridgeland, MS, Dr. J. Randall Jordan and Dr. J. George Smith perform earlobe reduction surgery to create more flattering ear contours for suitable candidates.
-They will be happy to answer any questions you have about this surgery during your initial consultation.
+At our clinic in Ridgeland, MS, Dr. J. Randall Jordan performs earlobe reduction surgery to create more flattering ear contours for suitable candidates.
+He and his surgical team will be happy to answer any questions you have about this procedure during your initial consultation.

 What is Earlobe Reduction Surgery?